-HVLT 1503 Overhead Distribution Systems
+HVLT 1504 Overhead Distribution Systems and Pole Framing

 The student will receive instruction in overhead line construction.
 This course will provide instruction in wire sagging, installing pole mounted equipment, and safety practices.
+This course is a laboratory course providing instruction in setting poles, materials required, and reading plans.
 (S)